Kaiserouo/Apex-Legends-Rigging-Blender-Addon/README.md

 ### Bloodhound's Pipe
 Rigging & bone connecting for Bloodhound's pipe is also supported.
 Make sure the selected legend has Bloodhound's pipes on it (i.e. `def_c_top_rope_1` ~ `def_c_top_rope_12`)

-The steps is the same as above.
+The steps is the same as above but has its own options (e.g. `Rig Selected Bloodhound's Pipe`).
 After rigging, connecting & opening Auto IK, you can control Bloodhound's pipe by grabbing `def_c_top_rope_12` (the one closest to the mask).